christianityorigins/website/books/_posts/2024-07-13-new-model-of-civilization.md

 *   India: Indigenous ancestry: Haplogroups H and L. The "Aryan Invasion" is not a theory; it is a genetic fact of elite replacement visible in the caste system.
 *   China: Han population: O2.
 Shang Dynasty royal burials at Anyang: Show genetic links to Afanasievo culture (Siberian R1a).
 Conclusion: The Shang chariot kings were of Steppe origin.

-Their Trademarks: The Scythian Kurgan
+Their Trademarks: The Scythian Kurgan, architecture, and mythological archetypes

-The signature structure of the Steppe is the Kurgan—a burial mound.
+*   Kurgan: The signature structure of the Steppe is the Kurgan—a burial mound.
 We have misunderstood its purpose.
 It is not merely a tomb.
 It is a territorial claim, an astronomical observatory, and a resonant power node.

 *   Architecture: The circular mound, often with stone cairns or wooden chambers, is replicated in:
     *   The Tholos tombs of Mycenaean Greece.